Top 10 Things Faculty Should Know About the ETC @ ASC

 - We understand that instructors have different styles of teaching, so we have designed classrooms that meet diverse needs.
 Many of the classrooms are equipped with the latest technology to enhance the instructor’s lecture and students’ presentations.
 All rooms have a networked computer with connections for a laptop.
 Some classrooms, including all of the rooms in the Bullock Science Center and Campbell, are fully automated with touch screen panels that control lighting, projection, Blu-ray/DVD, document camera and computer sources.
 For a detailed listing of classrooms visit our web site at http://www.agnesscott.edu/its/educational-technology/classroom-technology.html

 - Don’t forget… all classrooms are booked through the registrar’s office.

 - Students and faculty can check out digital still and video cameras, digital audio recorders, tripods, LCD projectors, and portable CD players in McCain Library.
 Loan periods vary depending on the piece of equipment.
 Equipment cannot be reserved in advance.

 10. Duplication Services

 - To make a duplication request, fill out a form at the McCain Library ground floor circulation desk and include all requested information.
 If requesting a DVD, please provide a blank DVD-R. Attach the completed form to your blank media (and original tape where applicable).
 Place in the drop-off box and look for your completed item either in your campus mailbox (when staffing permits), or in the pick-up box at the ground floor circulation desk within 48 hours (M-F).
 We’ll contact you either way to inform you that your request has been fulfilled.

 - Duplication of copyrighted materials can only be done in compliance with current, applicable digital copyright law.

-- We are not permitted to make copies of certain speeches and other campus events.
+- We are not permitted to make copies of certain campus events.
 In these instances, a copy is usually available for viewing in the library or online at itunes.agnesscott.edu.